net-daemon/docs/docs/v3/started/installation.md

 The name of the assembly may be different.

 :::note

 To use Visual Studio's publish feature first install & configure the [Samba share Home Assistant addon](https://github.com/home-assistant/addons/blob/52bafd68185080e9b1a1d6b6c501ab96705d73f9/samba/DOCS.md), then configure your VS publish options:

 ![](/img/docs/started/vs_publish_config.jpg)

 Now you can publish to quickly deploy files, and restart NetDaemon to run them.

 :::

 ### Deploy source files and configurations

-Copy the `.cs` and `.yaml` files to `/config/netdaemon3` folder from the `apps folder` using the template project and start/restart the NetDaemon add-on.
+Copy the `.cs` and `.yaml` files to `/config/netdaemon3` folder from the `apps` folder using the template project and start/restart the NetDaemon add-on.

-## Install as a docker container
+## Install as a Docker container

-If you are using Home Assistant Core and do not have the possibility to run add-ons, using the docker container is a convenient way to run NetDaemon apps.
+If you are using Home Assistant Core and do not have the possibility to run add-ons, using the Docker container is a convenient way to run NetDaemon apps.

-**Always use specific versioning tags of docker containers (not latest or dev) cause these are constantly getting new versions and things could break** [You can always find the latest stable version here](https://github.com/net-daemon/netdaemon/releases)
+**Always use specific versioning tags of Docker containers (not latest or dev) cause these are constantly getting new versions and things could break** [You can always find the latest stable version here](https://github.com/net-daemon/netdaemon/releases)

-### Example docker run configuration
+### Example Docker run configuration

 ```bash
 docker run -d \